pycurl/pycurl/README.rst

     PycURL is dual licensed under the LGPL and an MIT/X derivative license based on the cURL license.
-A full copy of the LGPL license is included in the file COPYING.
-A full copy of the MIT/X derivative license is included in the file COPYING2.
+A full copy of the LGPL license is included in the file COPYING-LGPL.
+A full copy of the MIT/X derivative license is included in the file COPYING-MIT.
 You can redistribute and/or modify PycURL according to the terms of either license.

 .. _PycURL: http://pycurl.sourceforge.net/